-The settings in the Advanced dialog primarily fine-tune the way in which Workload Balancing applies recommendations when it is running in automated mode.
+The settings in the Advanced dialog primarily fine-tune how Workload Balancing applies recommendations when it is running in automated mode.

-After Workload Balancing is running for a period of time, if you do not receive optimal placement recommendations, Citrix strongly recommends you evaluate your performance thresholds as described in the Workload Balancing documentation.
+After Workload Balancing is running for a period, if you do not receive optimal placement recommendations, evaluate your performance thresholds as described in the Workload Balancing documentation.
 It is critical to set Workload Balancing to the correct thresholds for your environment or its recommendations might not be appropriate.

-When running in automated mode, the frequency of optimization and consolidation recommendations and how soon they are automatically applied is a product of multiple factors, including:
+When WLB runs in automated mode, the frequency of optimization and consolidation recommendations and how soon they are automatically applied is a product of multiple factors.
+These factors include:

-- How long you specify Workload Balancing waits before applying another optimization recommendation
+- VM migration interval: How long you specify Workload Balancing waits before applying another optimization recommendation.

-- The number of recommendations Workload Balancing must make before applying a recommendation automatically
+- Recommendation count: The number of recommendations Workload Balancing must make before applying a recommendation automatically

-- The severity level a recommendation must achieve before the optimization is applied automatically
+- Recommendation severity: The severity level a recommendation must achieve before the optimization is applied automatically

-- The level of consistency in recommendations (recommended virtual machines to move, destination hosts) Workload Balancing requires before applying recommendations automatically
+- Optimization aggressiveness: The level of consistency in recommendations (recommended virtual machines to move, destination hosts) Workload Balancing requires before applying recommendations automatically

-You can specify the number of minutes Workload Balancing must wait after the last time a particular virtual machine was moved, regardless of the cause, before it can generate another optimization recommendation that includes that particular virtual machine.
+You can specify how many minutes WLB waits after the last time a particular VM was moved, before it generates another optimization recommendation that includes that particular VM.

 The recommendation interval is designed to prevent Workload Balancing from generating recommendations for artificial reasons (for example, if there was a temporary utilization spike).